CyVerse-learning-materials/git-for-mere-mortals/index.rst

 - Code development

 ..
-.. note:: Git is not really for storing or manipulating data, especially large files
+.. note:: Git is not really for storing or manipulating data, especially large files.
+But the `CyVerse Discovery Environment <https://de.cyverse.org/de/>`_ is a great place to serve, store, and share data.

 ------